Web SDK Demo Application

 The Basic Auth method is available only in the demo app for ease of authentication.
 The Web SDK supports only the JWT authentication.

 The All-in-one workflow of the Web SDK can handle the complete 3D Secure check by itself.
 To use this workflow, select SDK Methods > All.
-For sample requests and responses, see the Using the all-in-one workflow page.
+For sample requests and responses, refer to the Using the all-in-one workflow page.

 In the demo app, you can simulate different scenarios using a specific

 purchaseAmount.
 However, you must still enter data in all required fields.
-For test card numbers, see the 3DS 2 Test Cards section on the Test your integration page.
-To test 3DS 1 Fallback, use a card number from the 3DS 1 Test cards section and also set the
+For test card numbers, refer to the 3DS 2 Test Cards section on the Test your integration page.

 The Web SDK sends the request to the 3DS Server who sends it to an ACS simulator (issuer) for the demo.
 The simulator (issuer) validates the request body and returns the response.

-e.
-To test another authentication scenario, repeat steps 2a to 2c.
+To test another authentication scenario, repeat substeps 1 through 3.

 To test individual API methods, we recommend that you run them in the following order: Lookup, Device Fingerprint, Authenticate, and Challenge (if required).
 Review the following points before you test these methods: